A5H73Y/Parkour/docs/tutorials/parkour-config.md

   DestroyCourseProgress: true
   # Should the Player be teleported away to their destination
   TeleportAway: true
+  # Give any items the Player collected whilst on the Course back to them when leaving the Course
+  GiveGainedItemsBack: false

 # All the options for when the Player restarts the Course
 OnRestart: